Frequently asked questions

 How long is the wait for an appointment?

-We have availability from MARCH 2025.
+We have availability from APRIL 2025.
 Please also note that there is around a 2 month wait for appointments with gender specialist endocrinologists/nurses at the moment.
 If you are seeking hormone therapy then you are advised to contact your chosen endocrinologist or specialist nurse to check their availability.
 You may be able to make an advance booking with your chosen endocrine provider in order to shorten the time between your assessment with us and seeing them.

 Do you provide second opinions for surgery?
 If so what do I need to provide?